 Auxiliary Relays.
 The T41U5XBB has 3 additional relay outputs that may be controlled.
 These are controlled via the M62-M65 commands.
 M62 and M64 turn on the specified relay on while M63 and M65 turn it off.
 M62 and M63 commands do not take effect until the next motion command is executed by grblHAL.
 M64 and M65 take effect immediately when received.
 The command takes a parameter that specifies the auxiliary relay.
 The form is:

 Where n is 0 for Aux0, 1 for Aux1 and 2 for Aux2.
 M63-M65 work the same.

 Dust Collector Relay.
 This relay is not directly controlled but is connected to the Spindle Enabled signal.
 It turns on anytime the spindle is turned on.
 In addition, it can also be turned on by a switch connected to the Vac/DC header on the breakout board even if the spindle is off.
 This is convenient for using the dust collector for cleanup.

-Macros can be used to control any of the relays.
+Macros can be used to control any of the relays and allow you to use their actual function in the name.
 Simply create a macro with GCode to control the specific relay.
 An example

-And one called Aux0Off and add this to it:
+And one called VacOff, add this to it:

-Then when you run the macros they will do what you want and you don't have to remember how the M codes work.
+Then when you run the macros they will do what you want and you don't have to remember which relay output you use and how the M codes work.